-Remarkably, most of us have already become unhealthy eaters.
-These days, we prefer to eat far too much starch, cheese, red meat and sugar than eating natural foods like fruits and vegetables.
-Now, we consume larger amounts of calories than we ever did in the past.
+Remarkably, most of us have already become unhealthy eaters and consuming larger amounts of calories than we ever did in the past.
+These days, we prefer to eat far too much starch, cheese, red meat and sugar than eating natural foods like fresh fruits and vegetables.

-Even though most of us have made considerable healthy efforts in lowering our consumption of beef and soda, and eating more chicken, our level of fruit and vegetable consumption is still significantly low.
+Even though many of us have made considerable healthy efforts in lowering our consumption of meats and soda, and eating more chicken, our level of fruit and vegetable consumption is still significantly low.

 Due to the disgraceful nature of our food system, a significant percentage of our population is not spared by the number one killer, diabetes and heart disease.
 Honestly, something has to change because the way we are eating is killing us.